Shane Bowen: Tennessee Titans

 On January 20, 2018, Mike Vrabel was named head coach of the Tennessee Titans.
-Ten days later, on January 30, Vrabel named Bowen as the team's outside linebacker coach.
+Ten days later, Vrabel named Bowen as the team's outside linebacker coach.

 Bowen's new role reunited him with Derrick Morgan, a defensive teammate during Bowen's playing career at Georgia Tech.
 Morgan was drafted in the first round of the 2010 NFL draft by the Titans and played nine years with the Titans as an outside linebacker.
 Bowen had the honor of serving as Morgan's position coach in 2018, his final season in the NFL since Morgan retired following the season.

-In 2018, the Titans' defense ranked eighth overall (333.4 yards per game), third in points allowed (18.9 per game), 10th on third down (36.6 percent), and second in the red zone (44.7 touchdown percentage).
+In 2018, the Titans' defense ranked eighth overall (333.4 yards per game), third in points allowed (18.9 per game), tenth on third down (36.6 percent), and second in the red zone (44.7 touchdown percentage).
 Bowen helped two rookies: second-round draft pick Harold Landry and undrafted free agent Sharif Finch combine for six sacks.
 In 2019, the Titans' defensive backs were again a top-10 unit in passing yards and interceptions.
-The Titans made the playoffs but lost in the AFC Championship game, just one game away from the Super Bowl.
+The Titans made the playoffs but lost in the AFC Championship Game, just one game away from the Super Bowl.

 After the 2019 season, Titans defensive coordinator, Dean Pees, retired.
 Beginning with the 2020 season, Vrabel assumed many of the duties once held by Pees.
 However, Vrabel entrusted Bowen with the role of defensive play caller throughout most of the season while the latter served as outside linebackers coach.

 On January 29, 2021, Bowen was promoted to defensive coordinator.
-In 2021, the Titans finished the season with a record of 12-5, won the American Football Conference (AFC) South Division, and earned the AFC’s overall #1 seed going into the playoffs.
-The defense finished the season among the NFL’s best in multiple categories: #4 in touchdowns per game, #4 in opponent’s red zone scoring, #6 in 3rd down conversion rate, and #6 in points per game.
+In 2021, the Titans finished the season with a 12–5 record, won the American Football Conference (AFC) South Division, and earned the AFC’s overall #1 seed going into the playoffs.
+The defense finished the season among the NFL’s best in multiple categories: #4 in touchdowns per game, #4 in opponent’s red zone scoring, #6 in third-down conversion rate, and #6 in points per game.

+New York Giants

+On February 6, 2024, Bowen was hired by the New York Giants as their defensive coordinator under head coach Brian Daboll.
+In Week 7 of the 2025 season, Bowen was held under scrutiny after giving up 33 points to the Broncos in the 4th quarter, losing the game 33-32.

 Personal life

 Bowen is the son of Phil and Cathy Bowen and has a brother and a sister.
-He met his future wife, Courtney Lane, in 2011 while he was a graduate assistant at Georgia Tech.
+He met his wife, Courtney Lane, in 2011 while he was a graduate assistant at Georgia Tech.
 She was hired that year by Georgia Tech as the football team's Administrative Coordinator for Recruiting and holds both a bachelor's degree in public relations and master's degree in sports management from the University of Tennessee.
 They got married in 2015 and have two children: Harper Belle and Brooks.